calendar tag arrow download print

 Explanatory note

-If we look at the direct government contribution to R&D (the figure above), we see that the Netherlands is comparable to Denmark.
+If we look at the direct government contribution to R&D (the figure above), we see that the Netherlands is comparable to Norway.
 Several governments of reference countries spend more on direct support than the Netherlands.

 Direct and indirect government support for R&D